blue-devil/xchg_rax_rax-solutions/0x06/README.md

     a  = 100000000b
 ```

-When you negate a number you first reverser the bits then add 1.
+When you negate a number you first reverse the bits then add 1.
 This way you
 make a number nagative.
 In the context of computing.

 So what does do the code sniplet above.
 The first two lines actually does the